ev3dev-lang-java/ev3dev-lang-java/README.md

 ```

-To run the example, package your project with Maven:
+To run the example, package your project with Maven to generate a .jar file:

 ``` bash
 mvn package
 ```

-and upload your jar and the library to your brick.
-In the path where you have uploaded the jar, execute the example:
+upload your .jar and the library (ev3-lang-java-0.1-SNAPSHOT.jar) on your brick.
+In the path where you have uploaded the jar, execute the following example to run the example:

 ``` bash